mazzalab/fastqwiper/README.md

 ```

 ### Commands:
 - **Personalize a pipeline**.
-Using, for example, `fix_wipe_pairs_reads.smk` requires you to edit line 3 of the file with the name of the fastq files stored in `data` folder that you want to process.
-If the files are:
+Using, for example, `fix_wipe_pairs_reads.smk` requires you to edit
+  line 3 of the file with the name of the fastq files stored in `data` folder that you want to process.
+  If the files were:
 ```
 excerpt_S1_R1_001.fastq.gz
 excerpt_S1_R2_001.fastq.gz